 - Develop your leadership and management skills.
 Build your leadership, organisational and negotiation skills to manage a growing social enterprise or impact venture

 - Strengthen your tool kit.
-Learn to apply business tools to empower communities and leverage markets to achieve sustainability and social impact
+Apply business tools to empower communities and leverage markets to achieve sustainability and social impact

-- Grow a powerful network.
-Become part of a dynamic global network of leaders pioneering social innovation, impact and best practices to build sustainable social impact.
+- Join a dynamic global network of leaders pioneering social innovation, impact and best practices.

 This programme is open to entrepreneurs and executives from companies or organisations involved in furthering the common good.
 Candidates should hold a leadership role (CEO, founder, or senior management) for social entrepreneurial or impact business activities, generally operating for at least three years.
 We welcome participants from both for-profit and non-profit organisations.
 A limited amount of financial aid is available for applicants with demonstrated leadership but requiring assistance to participate.

 This programme qualifies for the INSEAD Certificate in Global Management.

 Social Impact Scholarship